JoseLlarena/Britfone/README.md

 RALEIGH(2), ɹ ˈɔː l iː
 ```

-Stress marks are attached to the stressed vowel.
+Stress marks are attached to the stressed vowel/diphthong.

 In the expansions dictionary entries are also in upper case, tab-separated from their expansions: